Back to Archive

 Steal This Idea

-An April Fools' prank is only worth doing if it's audacious enough to be worth talking about when people find out it's fake.
+An April Fools' prank is only worth doing if it's audacious enough to generate real conversation when people discover it's fake.
 The reveal is the ad.
+Use the most credible possible medium — not a tweet, but something that carries institutional weight — to deliver the most outrageous possible claim.
 The indignation is the engagement.
-Make the 'gotcha' something people want to share.
+And always have a real, genuine charitable component in the reveal to land it with grace rather than cynicism.

 Campaign Details